-This is an odd environment in which to have raised his children Lenka, 27, and an associate producer, and Ceawlin, whose job is "exploring financial development".
+This is an odd environment in which to have raised his children Lenka.
+27, and an associate producer, and Ceawlin, whose job is "exploring financial development".
 They lived at Longleat even when the marchioness was in Paris.
 "It was difficult getting nannies.
 We'd offer them the job and they'd turn us down."
 What was the effect of his wifelets on his children?
-"I don't think Anna ever told children?
 "I don't think Anna ever told them it was ideal."
 Does he really think that his was the model way to bring up children?
 "I'd say one of the ideal ways," he says, tersely.

 When Ceawlin left his comprehensive school and went to Bedales, Lord Bath was upset.
-Then he was expelled for smoking cannabis.
-"It wasn't mine, but I dare say it belonged to someone who'd been staying."
-Lord Bath had instructed his children about the drugs be has tried.
-"LSD when I was writing my novel and needed to make the lord into a drug addict, and I'll smoke pot and take cocaine and mahjoun which is like jam from Morocco."
+Then he was expelled for smoking cannabis "It wasn't mine, but I dare say it belonged to someone who'd been staying."
+Lord Bath had instructed his children about the drugs he has tried "LSD when I was writing my novel and needed to make the lord into a drug addict, and I'll smoke pot and take cocaine and mahjoun which is like jam from Morocco."
 Lord Bath worries about what Ceawlin will do when he inherits Longleat: "He hopes he'll be wealthy enough not to have to have the public."

-ORD Bath's own childhood wasn't ORD Bath's own childhood wasn't pleasant.
+ORD Bath's own childhood wasn't pleasant.
 He was bought up by nannies in a remote part of the house.
-"My childhood was boring."
+"My childhood was bor-ing."
 He recalls being beaten, aged 15, by his father for washing the dog on the linoleum.
 His mother is Daphne Fielding (she wrote The Duchess of Jermyn Street) and his parents divorced when he was 21.
 "My mother had other relationships then my father started having them.
-It was frictional."
-Nonetheless, he showed promise at Eton - where he was a member of the elite prefect society Pop - and as an officer in the Life Guards, then read PPE at Oxford, graduating with a third.
+It was frictional.
+Nonetheless, he showed promise at Eton --- where he was a member of the elite prefect society Pop-and as an officer in the Life Guards, then read PPE at Oxford, graduating with a third.